dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 //                       3 floats for position + 2 floats for texture coordinates! \/
 _gl.VertexAttribPointer(positionLoc, 3, VertexAttribPointerType.Float, false, 5 * sizeof(float), (void*)0);
 ```
-The value `3` in the seccond parameter are

 This will make the buffer be read like this (including the texture coordinate pointer, which we'll add into our code later):